Southern Eastern Sierra Attractions and Activities

 Bishop Park Group Campground

 Bishop Park Group Campground is located across the highway from the main Bishop Park Campground.
-The tent-only campsite has room for up to 25 people and 8 vehicles.
+The tent-only group campsite has room for up to 25 people and 8 vehicles.
 Picnic tables, piped water, flush toilets, and bear boxes are provided.
 RVs are not recommended.
 Reservations must be made at least 4 days in advance and there is a 2 night minimum stay.

 Before choosing Bishop Park Group Campground, groups might also consider Table Mountain Group Campground along South Lake Road.
 Although Table Mountain has vault toilets and no potable water, it is more secluded and scenic than Bishop Park's group site.